JenDobson/greenbutton/README.md

 # jendobson.greenbutton
-Python tools for working with green button data.
+Python tools for working with [Green Button] (http://www.greenbuttondata.org) data.

 To Use:
 Run or import the script greenbutton.py.